Design-based theory for Lasso adjustment in randomized block experiments and rerandomized experiments: Introduction

 \section{Introduction}

-Randomized experiments are the basis for evaluating the effect of a treatment on an outcome and are widely used in the fields of industry, social sciences, and biomedical sciences \citep[see, e.g.,][]{Fisher1935,box2005,Imbens2015,Rosenberger2015}.
-In randomized experiments, complete randomization of the treatment assignments can balance the baseline covariates on average.
-However, scholars recognized that covariate imbalances often occur in a particular treatment assignment \citep[see, e.g.,][]{Fisher1926, Rosenberger2008, Morgan2012,Athey2017}.
-To increase the estimation efficiency of the treatment effect, certain researchers have recommended balancing the key covariates in the design stage \citep{Fisher1926,Efron1971,Zelen1974,Morgan2012,Krieger2019}, whereas other researchers have recommended implementing adjustments for the covariate imbalances in the analysis stage \citep{Fisher1935,Yang2001,miratrix2013,lin2013,bloniarz2015lasso}.
+Randomized experiments are the basis for evaluating the effect of a treatment on an outcome and are widely used in the industry, social sciences, and biomedical sciences \citep{Fisher1935,box2005,Imbens2015,Rosenberger2015}.
+In randomized experiments, complete randomization of treatment assignments can balance the baseline covariates on average.
+However, covariate imbalances often occur in a particular treatment assignment \citep[see, for example,][]{Fisher1926, Morgan2012,Athey2017}.
+To increase the estimation efficiency of the treatment effect, some researchers have recommended balancing the key covariates in the design stage \citep{Fisher1926,Morgan2012,Krieger2019}, whereas others have emphasized the implementation of adjustments for covariate imbalances in the analysis stage \citep{Fisher1935,miratrix2013,lin2013}.

-\citet{Fisher1926} was the first to recommend the use of blocking or stratification in the design stage to balance a few discrete covariates that were the most relevant to the outcomes.
-Since this research, blocking as an experimental design method has been widely used and investigated \citep[see, e.g.,][]{wilk1955randomization,Green1978,Imai2008,Imbens2011conf,Higgins2015,Schochet2016,Pashley2017}.
-While blocking can effectively balance discrete covariates, the balancing of continuous covariates through this approach is less intuitive.
-Rerandomization is a more general approach to balance both discrete and continuous covariates \citep{Morgan2012,Morgan2015,Branson2016,zhou2018sequential,Li2018,Li2020factorial}.
+\citet{Fisher1926} was the first to recommend the use of blocking or stratification in the design stage to balance a few discrete covariates that were the most predictive to the outcomes.
+Since then, blocking has been widely used in experimental designs \citep{Imai2008,Higgins2015,Schochet2016,Pashley2017,tabord2018stratification}.
+While blocking can effectively balance discrete covariates, balancing continuous covariates using this approach is less intuitive.
+Rerandomization is a more general approach for balancing continuous covariates \citep{student:1938,Morgan2012,Li2018,Li2020factorial}.
 Recently, scholars have recommended combining blocking and rerandomization techniques \citep{Schultzberg2019,Wang2020rerandomization}.
-D. B. Rubin summarized this design strategy as ``Block what you can and rerandomize what you cannot''.
+Rubin summarized this design strategy as ``Block what you can and rerandomize what you cannot.''